WhatsApp, also called WhatsApp Messenger, is one of the world’s largest single instant messaging software apps.

-January of 2013 saw WhatsApp grow to include over 200 million active users when the app was overseen by just 50 staff members.
+January 2013 saw WhatsApp grow to include over 200 million active users when the app was overseen by just 50 staff members.

 This drew the attention of the social media giant Facebook, which wanted to acquire the company for two reasons: to prevent competition with its own messaging service and to take advantage of WhatsApp’s data collection capabilities.